OHIF/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 ## Custom Attribute
 In some situations, you might want to match based on a custom attribute and not the DICOM tags.
-For instance, if you have assigned a `timepointId` to each study and you want to match based on it.
+For instance, if you have assigned a `timepointId` to each study, and you want to match based on it.
 Good news is that, in `OHIF-v3` you can define you custom attribute and use it for matching.

 There are various ways that you can let `HangingProtocolService` know of you custom attribute.